Email marketing

 A simple “sale” word in the subject line won’t get you filtered for spam, but if your email is filled with words that can be considered too pushy, you might have a problem.
 Here’s an article all about spam email words to avoid.

-• Think inside the customer journey framework
+• Align your emails with the customer journey

 A customer journey can be thought of as a funnel or sequence: first, your customer discovers your brand, follows, gets ready to buy, buys the first product, buys again.
 Does this email marketing create awareness of your product line?
 Or a special offer that converts readers to buyers?
 If you know your objectives clearly, you will be more effective.
 Bonus tip: our guide to email marketing and customer journey.